sskibin22/My-malloc-Project/README.md

     d) malloc() should return first available exact fitting chunk (if one exists) and not split the fitted chunk, but rather return a pointer to the exact fitting chunk and set its allocated flag to true(1)

         -> call malloc(n) 2 times, free a pointer from the first call to malloc(n), call a new malloc(n).
-Use print_LL_table() to view nodes in memory and ensure the new call to malloc(n) was fitted into the first chunk with a payload of size n.
+Use print_LL_table() to view headers in memory and ensure the new call to malloc(n) was fitted into the first chunk with a payload of size n.

     e) malloc() should handle situations when a client requests a number of bytes within memory, and memory[] contains free chunks of size within the range byte size requested < free chunk available <= (bite size requested + byte size of a header(24 bytes on linux)).
 In this case malloc() should continue to search for a free chunk large enough to call split() or if no larger chunk is available malloc() should fit the requested amount of bytes into the first available free chunk without calling split to avoid initializing headers with 0 bytes of payload or overwriting memory with a header.